Pagure/pagure/doc/usage/pr_custom_page.rst

 The customization is done via a file in the git repository containing the meta-data for the pull-requests.
-This file must be placed under a ``templates`` folder, be named ``contributing.md`` and can be formated as you wish using markdown.
+This file must be placed under a ``templates`` folder, be named ``contributing.md`` and can be formatted as you wish using markdown.